 Then I sanded down the entire top using 100-grit sandpaper.
 There were a few bumps and bad spots that needed evening out.
 I also slightly rounded all edges and corners and finished the piece off by polishing it with 220-grit sandpaper.

-Step 5: I stained my table top using one coat of Rust-Oleum wood stain in Kona.
+For the stain on the table top, I used one coat of Rust-Oleum wood stain in Kona.
 I used a mini foam roller that my dad was planning to throw out.
 It made the job really quick and easy.
 I really love the deep Kona color.